Engee documentation

 ```

-• To delete an annotation, left-click on it and use Del or Backspace.
-The annotation will also be deleted automatically when you delete its content.
+• To delete an annotation, left-click on it and use the Del or Backspace.
+The annotation will also be deleted automatically when its contents are deleted.

 Limitations

-• Annotations do not support interactive drag-and-drop (drag-and-drop) of text, images or files from other sources.
+• Annotations do not support interactive mouse movement of text, images, or files from other sources (Drag-and-drop).

-• Annotations do not support copied coordinate planes from chart window graphs icon 1.
+• Annotations do not support copied coordinate planes from the window signal visualization graphs icon 1.